baldzhiyski/baldzhiyski/README.md

 ## Hey, I'm Hristo Baldzhiyski! 👋

-I'm a passionate Software Engineering student at the University of Stuttgart and SoftUni, navigating the exciting realms of technology. 🌐
+I'm a passionate Software Engineering student at the University of Stuttgart and SoftUni, navigating the exciting realms of technology.
+I grind every day and learn something new. 🌐

 ### Academic Pursuits 📚